Snitkin-Lab-Umich/prewas/README.md

 Note: this package depends on R (>= 3.5.0).

-For the most up-to-date package, it is recommended to instal using dev.tools:
+For the most up-to-date package, it is recommended to install using dev.tools:

 ```
 install.packages("devtools")